mcmartins/gap-lint/README.md

 ## How it works

-GAP is a structured language and GAPLint traverses the code line by line looking for code quality breaches.
+GAP is a structured language and GAPLint traverses the code line by line looking for code quality compliance violations.
-At the moment GAPLint does not check for code integrity as
+At the moment GAPLint does not perform static analysis.